confidential-computing/twi-wimse/draft-ccc-wimse-twi-extensions.md

 * Multiparty computation
 * Machine learning training & inferencing
-* Addressing the risks of computing in public clouds, high-risk locations and IoT deployemnts, where the operator of the workload does not fully trust the hosting environments
+* Addressing the risks of computing in cases where the operator of the workload does not fully trust the hosting environments, such as public clouds, high-risk locations and IoT deployments
 * Entrusting confidential data to SaaS providers
 * Insider threats, and other reasons for protecting data-in-use